syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

                 }
             };

-//Add the element to the symbol collection (stencil.SymbolSource as SymbolCollection).Add(node);
+//Add the element to the symbol collection.
+(stencil.SymbolSource as SymbolCollection).Add(node);
 (stencil.SymbolSource as SymbolCollection).Add(cvm);
 (stencil.SymbolSource as SymbolCollection).Add(grp);

-//Define the SymbolGroups
+//Define the SymbolGroups.
 stencil.SymbolGroups = new SymbolGroups()
 {
     new SymbolGroupProvider()